-Landing pages, like web pages, should always follow some sort of organized visual hierarchy.
+Post-click landing pages, like web pages, should always follow some sort of organized visual hierarchy.
 Chances are, you know this already, but it bears reiterating.
-Anything you can do to influence your viewers to focus on what you want them to notice is pretty much the of the game.
+Anything you can do to influence your viewers to focus on what you want them to notice is pretty much the name of the game.

 A good designer understands how users view and process information online.
 This knowledge informs their design decisions and leads them to place the most essential elements in a way that they will get noticed.
 If everything looks right, the design will entice visitors to take the desired action.